Farama-Foundation/PettingZoo/docs/classic/uno.md

 ### Environment parameters

 ```
-uno.env(full_observation_space=False)
+uno.env(opponents_hand_visible=False)
 ```

-`full_observation_space`:  Set to `True` to observe the entire observation space as described in `Observation Space` below.
+`opponents_hand_visible`:  Set to `True` to observe the entire observation space as described in `Observation Space` below.
 Setting it to `False` will remove any observation of the opponent' hands and the observation space will only include planes 0 to 3.

 #### Observation Space